Ayushjsgithub/COMICDORO/README.md

-# COMICDORO: Comic Themed Timer ⏱️✨
+# COMICDORO: Comic Themed Pomodoro Timer ⏱️✨
 A comic-themed productivity timer with quotes, breaks and more to help you stay focused

 # 🚀 Features That Pack a Punch